 You can easily notify your beta tester or users that they should update their app to a newer version when the report a new bug.
 Withing the message, you can embed a button that either opens the application on iTunes, Google Play or the App Store.

 One of the actions that you will probably perform a lot is assigning the reports or chats to a team member.
 You can create rules to automate the process for you.
 The report gets automatically assigned to the relevant team member who should be handling it based on the conditions added to the rule.

 Let's assume that one of the report categories is "UI", it makes sense to assign it to someone from the design team.
-Given that this is a consistent scenario then you can add a rule to it.

 Another scenario, maybe you want to assign the report to a certain developer based on the current view.

 For more details about the report categories, check our Report Categories page.